• Film

 Bayeux Calvados-Normandy Award for War Correspondents

-Shortlisted: Written Press (Foreign Policy feature about a Ukrainian family living in the east on the eve of the full-scale invasion).
+• Shortlisted: Written Press (Foreign Policy feature about a Ukrainian family in Donbas just before the full-scale invasion)

-Print trophy, 3rd place (Foreign Policy feature about wildlife rangers in a rebel-held area of the Central African Republic).
+• Print trophy, 3rd place (Foreign Policy feature about wildlife rangers in rebel-held Central African Republic)

 RTS Television Journalism Awards Nominated: Short Film category (Guardian Documentaries, Desert Fire).